Contact us for Patient Insurance Information

 6How do you handle your billing?

-Almost all of our individuals are dual eligible, Medicare and Medicaid, so we are VERY familiar with formulary restrictions.
+Almost all of our patients are dual eligible, Medicare and Medicaid, so we are VERY familiar with formulary restrictions.
 We work hard to manage those “uncovered” prescriptions to get them switched to a formulary alternative that is paid for.

-Billing is sent out once monthly.
-Providers can expect to receive their individual’s statements within 7 days after the new month has started.
+Billing is also sent out once monthly.
+Facilities can expect to receive their patient statements within 7 days after the new month has started.
 Before we send out any statement, we have hand reviewed each one of them to make sure that they are accurate.
 There is no pharmacy in the United States that puts more effort in to their billing practices than we do.
 We understand it is a tremendous waste of time for you to review inaccurate statements, and it is even more time consuming for us to fix those mistakes.
 We work VERY hard to send them out as accurate as possible.

 Tarrytown Expocare understands that this happens on occasion.
 We have an internal policy that will allow you to go 90 days without making a payment on the assumption that the issue with coverage is a simple enrollment error on the governmental side.
 In 10 years, we have only had 2 facilities have to pay a portion of that bill.

-8An individual received a prescription for an antibiotic and we want to start it today?
+8My patient got a prescription for an antibiotic and we want to start it today?

 Tarrytown Expocare will communicate with you on the timing.
-If the individual needs a new medication for a same day start then we will reach out to a local pharmacy, of your choosing, and transfer the prescription to them.
+If the patient needs a new medication for a same day start then we will reach out to a local pharmacy, of your choosing, and transfer the prescription to them.
 We will give them all of your insurance information and make sure that the claim is paid for appropriately on their insurance end and the copay (usually $0) is correct.
 We then will reach out to the point of contact and let them know that the prescription is ready for pickup.